gabrieljsilva/nestjs-decorated-dataloaders/README.md

 `nestjs-decorated-dataloaders` is built on top of the GraphQL Dataloader library.
 At its core, a dataloader is a mechanism for batching and caching database or API requests, reducing the number of round trips required to fetch related data.

 - **Batching**: Dataloader batches multiple requests for the same resource into a single query.
 This ensures that, rather than issuing one query per entity (e.g., fetching one photo per user), the dataloader combines them into a single query that fetches all the photos for the users in one go.
 - **Caching**: Dataloader caches query results, preventing redundant queries for the same data within the same request cycle.
-This ensures that once a resource is fetched, subsequent requests for the same resource will use the cached data.
+This ensures that once a resource is fetched, later requests for the same resource will use the cached data.

 #### **High-Level Nest.js Abstraction**